ITDevLtd/MCVirt/Documentation/CreateRemoveVMs.rst

 `````````````````

-* Use the McVirt utility to create VMs:
+* Use the MCVirt utility to create VMs:

   ::